Eddie Robinson Jr.

-Edward Joseph "Eddie" Robinson Jr. (born April 13, 1970) is an American football coach and former player.
+Edward Joseph Robinson Jr. (born April 13, 1970) is an American football coach and former player.

 College career

 A native of Louisiana, Robinson was born and raised in New Orleans.
 He attended Brother Martin High School, graduating in 1988.
 Robinson furthered his education, attending Alabama State University on an academic scholarship and joining the football team as a walk on.
 He played as an offensive guard during his first season, but eventually switched to linebacker.
 He earned a Bachelor's of Science Degree in Chemistry in 1994.
 He is a member of Omega Psi Phi fraternity and pledged at Alabama State University's Gamma Sigma chapter.

 Robinson lettered in football all four years and earned All-SWAC honors and SWAC Defensive Player of the Year honors in 1990 and 1991, as well as Sheridan Broadcasting Network All-America honors in 1990 and 1991.
 Robinson also achieved academic All Conference honors and was recognized as The Toyota Leadership Award recipient in 1990.
 In 1998, he became the youngest individual to be inducted into the SWAC Hall of Fame at 28 years old, and in 2012 he was recognized as a MEAC/SWAC Challenge Legend.